Krystalhuu/acad-homepage.github.io/_pages/about.md

 Welcome to my website!
 <br><br>

-I am a Master's student in the College of Communication at Boston University, studying under the supervision of Dr.  [Maria Betsi Grabe](https://www.bu.edu/com/profile/maria-elizabeth-betsi-grabe/).
+I am a MA student in the College of Communication at Boston University, studying under the supervision of Dr.  [Maria Betsi Grabe](https://www.bu.edu/com/profile/maria-elizabeth-betsi-grabe/).
 Before attending Boston University, I obtained my bachelor's degree at The Chinese University of Hong Kong —— School of Journalism and Communication.

 My research focuses on the media effects of AI on user cognition and behavior across digital communication contexts.
-Most of my work was conducted through experiments and computational methods.
+I use experiments to test individual mechanisms and computational methods to analyze the broader soceital implications.

+I am seeking a PhD program beginning in Fall 2026 where I can gain advanced training in media-technology research and quantitative methods.
+I would be glad to connect if you are interested in my research!
 <br><br>